What Are Lysins?

 Rapid Bactericidal Activity

-In vitro experiments indicate that our lead lysin CF-301 can kill Staph aureus 12-18x faster than standard-of-care antibiotics.
-While conventional antibiotics require bacterial cell division or metabolism to occur in order to exert their effect (i.e., cell death or cessation of growth), lysins act much more directly and quickly.
-Lysins exert their bactericidal effect on cells immediately by killing on contact through their direct enzymatic activity on bacterial cell walls.
+In vitro experiments indicate that our lead lysin candidate, exebacase, can kill Staph aureus 12-18x faster than the standard-of-care antibiotics.
+While antibiotics require bacterial cell division or metabolism to occur in order to exert their effect (i.e., cell death or cessation of growth), lysins act much more directly and quickly.
+Lysins exert their bactericidal effect on cells immediately by killing on contact through their direct lytic activity on bacterial cell walls.
 Once the cell wall is breached, the bacterium disintegrates rapidly.

 The term "biofilm" was introduced in 1981, and the full extent of their clinical impact is still being understood, though they are thought to be involved in 65-80% of all clinical infections.
 Biofilms can form on human tissues, such as the heart valve in endocarditis or bone in osteomyelitis, or indwelling medical devices such as central venous catheters, pacemakers, or prosthetic joints.
 Treatment of biofilm infections can take months of intense antibiotic therapy, and often the only "cure" for a biofilm infection is surgical removal of the material on which it forms, such as the removal of an infected catheter or even the removal of an infected pacemaker, hip or knee prostheses.

 Lysins have been shown to be highly effective in clearing biofilms in vitro and in killing the dormant bacteria within the biofilm.
-Our lysin candidate CF-301 has been shown to clear biofilms in models of catheter biofilm and is highly efficacious in combination with antibiotics in animal models of endocarditis, a serious medical condition that has a significant biofilm component as a key part of its pathology.
+Our lysin candidate exebacase has been shown to clear biofilms in models of catheter biofilm and is highly efficacious when used in addition to antibiotics in animal models of endocarditis, a serious medical condition that has a significant biofilm component to its pathology.

 MRSA biofilm infected catheter